dzulwulann/Ecomerce_Business/README.md

   <div><img src=".\images\Top Categories Revenue.png" alt="drawing" height = 350 width = 500/></div>
 </div>

 The visualization highlights the product categories contributing most to the company’s revenue.
-In 2018, Watches Gifts emerged as the top contributor, driving a significant portion of total sales.
-The company's overall revenue showed steady growth year over year
+Each year, a **different category** leads in revenue generation.
+In 2018, **Watches Gifts** emerged as the top contributor, driving a significant portion of total sales.
+Despite these shifts, the company's overall revenue showed steady growth year over year.

 ---